 iv Takeover defences

 Russian law does not generally prohibit acquisitions of significant stakes in public JSCs on the basis of private bilateral deals between the purchaser and the selling shareholder or shareholders.
-That said, the JSC Law contains a number of provisions addressing the procedure for acquisition of more than 30 per cent stake in public JSCs (Takeover Rules).
+That said, the JSC Law contains a number of provisions addressing the procedure for acquisition of more than 30 per cent stake in public JSCs (the Takeover Rules).

 The Takeover Rules:

-- require a shareholder that consolidated a more than 30, 50 or 75 per cent of voting shares in a public JSC to submit an offer to the remaining shareholders in the target company allowing them to exit the target by putting their shareholdings to the bidder at a specified price: a mandatory tender offer (MTO);
+- require a shareholder that consolidates more than 30, 50 or 75 per cent of voting shares in a public JSC to submit an offer to the remaining shareholders in the target company allowing them to exit the target by putting their shareholdings to the bidder at a specified price: a mandatory tender offer (MTO);

-Key decisions taken by shareholders
+Key decisions by shareholders

-The underlying principle of the Takeover Rules is that a change of control over a public company is a matter for the shareholders in that company to decide, ultimately, through accepting or declining to accept a takeover bid.
-The CEO, the management and the supervisory boards are, therefore, limited in their ability to influence that decision (or the takeover process as a whole) other than through issuing a recommendation to the shareholders to accept or decline to accept the relevant offer.
-In particular, the management and the supervisory board are limited in their ability to implement a crown-jewel defence, as, after the an MTO or a VTO procedure contemplated by the Takeover Rules is triggered, the decision-making powers in the company are redistributed between the main governance bodies in favour of the general shareholders' meeting (such that the approval of the latter is required for any transaction exceeding 10 per cent of the company's assets or any issuance of new shares or instruments convertible in the shares).
+The underlying principle of the Takeover Rules is that a change of control in a public company is a matter for the shareholders in that company to decide, ultimately, by accepting or declining to accept a takeover bid.
+The CEO, the management and the supervisory boards are limited, therefore, in their ability to influence that decision (or the takeover process as a whole) other than through issuing a recommendation to the shareholders to accept or decline to accept the relevant offer.
+In particular, the management and the supervisory board are limited in their ability to implement a crown-jewel defence, as, after an MTO or a VTO procedure contemplated by the Takeover Rules is triggered, the decision-making powers in the company are redistributed between the main governance bodies in favour of the general shareholders' meeting (such that the approval of the latter is required for any transaction exceeding 10 per cent of the company's assets or any issuance of new shares or instruments convertible in the shares).

 Russian corporate governance rules contemplate that the supervisory board is re-elected by the general shareholders' meeting annually in full.
-There are no instruments under Russian law to appoint a supervisory board in a public JSC, the members of which are classified into different categories (for example, each with an individual rotation cycle).
+There are no instruments under Russian law to appoint a supervisory board in a public JSC, the members of which are classified into different categories (for example, each having an individual rotation cycle).

 Poison pill defences